nataliebock/nataliebock/README.md

 -->

 ## Research Interests 🌱
-- I am particularly interested in using quantitiative methods and data analysis to evaluate political topics.
+- I am interested in using quantitative methods and data analysis to evaluate political topics.

 ## Research Experience 📚
 - Current project: Research assistant in the Notre Dame political science department working on a project on the impact of women's suffrage on legislative outcomes.
 - Past projects:
     - Research assistant studying the representation of women on local government boards (November 2023 - December 2024)
-    - Research assitant analyzing the nationalization of US politics through evaluating candidate platforms on various political issues (May 2023 - August 2023)
+    - Research assistant analyzing the nationalization of US politics through evaluating candidate platforms on various political issues (May 2023 - August 2023)

 ## Languages and Tools 🧰